 Anse Sévère is located on the northern tip of La Digue, about 1 kilometer north of the pier, between the Domaine de l’Orangeraie and the Patatran Village Hotel.
-The bike is, as often at La Digue, the easiest and most pleasant way to reach the beach (10min.), but the distance can also be easily walked.
+The bike is, as often in La Digue, the easiest and most pleasant way to reach the beach (10min.), but the distance can also be easily walked.

 Hawksbill sea turtles are sometimes seen at Anse Severe, but randomly.
-If you want to be sure to see turtles on the coasts of La Digue, go for Anse Patate (250m north of Anse Sévère), or especially Anse Caïman (4km east of Anse Sévère, but reserved to experienced snorkelers).
-Alternatively, book a snorkeling tour to Coco Island, which is one of the most popular snorkeling spots in the Seychelles.
+If you want to be sure to see turtles on the coasts of La Digue, head to Anse Patate (250m north of Anse Sévère) or Anse Caïman (4km east of Anse Sévère).
+Alternatively, book a snorkeling tour to Coco Island, which is one of the most popular snorkeling spots in Seychelles.

 Snorkeling spots are part of a wild environment and their aspect can be significantly altered by weather, seasons, sea conditions, human impact and climate events (storms, hurricanes, seawater-warming episodes…).
 The consequences can be an alteration of the seabed (coral bleaching, coral destruction, and invasive seagrass), a poor underwater visibility, or a decrease of the sea life present in the area.
 Snorkeling Report makes every effort to ensure that all the information displayed on this website is accurate and up-to-date, but no guarantee is given that the underwater visibility and seabed aspect will be exactly as described on this page the day you will snorkel the spot.
 If you recently snorkeled this area and noticed some changes compared to the information contained on this page, please contact us.